circlefin/verite/packages/demos/README.md

 prisma/    Contains the database schema and seeds
 ```

+The root `App` React component is located in `pages/_app.tsx`.
+The root page for this demo is located at `pages/index.tsx`.

 You can read more about the Next.js folder structure in [their documentation](https://nextjs.org/docs/basic-features/pages).

 ### Database